 Thankfully I was able to do some thawing, and some mourning doves, as well as sparrows, were able to drink some water.
-I was also able to tread across the thick sheet of ice on my urban garden's surface to replenish my suet-baskets (a type of bird feeder).
+I was also able to tread across the thick sheet of ice on my rooftop garden's surface to replenish my suet-baskets (a type of bird feeder).

 However, today it has been too dark and icy to take any photos of my visiting friends, so I must leave you with yet unseen images of them (which I took on December 30 and December 31 of 2017).

-Sparrows dining with house finches atop my garden's floor:
+House sparrows dining with house finches atop my garden's floor: